Jessica White: Philanthropy

 White has created a women's philanthropic organization, Angel Wings Foundation.

 Personal life

 White has given interviews about her cocaine addiction and her mental illness.
 She used cocaine to cope with the problems her mother had.
 She overdosed on cocaine at 20 after her battle with depression.

 She is now off cocaine and considers her mother to be her best friend.

 As a child, she witnessed violence and was molested by a family member.

 She looks to modeling as her savior saying "[it allowed me] to leave and travel to Paris and New York when I could finally relax and be out of the abusive environment."

 In October 2010, White was arrested for assaulting a woman in New York City.

+In 2025, she announced her marriage to Nathan Wong, but had a miscarriage, and expressed how she went through a time of depression.
+Calling her son as a "peaceful warrior" and wrote "I though relentssly to keep you safe, but my womb couldn't hold you."